Ruined by scandal, a fallen New York icon finds peace with her daughter in Santa Monica

 And way before the nixing of Miss America’s ever-controversial swimsuit competition earlier this summer, Myerson was conducting a little revolution of her own.
 In the pageant program for the year she won her title, Myerson — a college graduate — appeared in that leaflet wearing a cap and gown, while the rest of her competitors sported swimsuits for their competition photos.

 “All the girls were blonde and a little chubby,” says Grant.
 “My mother, her only picture was in a cap with a tassel and a black gown.
 She was very embarrassed to wear a bathing suit.
 There was nothing about Jewish culture that was supportive of going to Atlantic City to compete in a bathing suit.”

-Even though Myerson did borrow a swimsuit and sport a particularly snug number to claim the crown, Grant believes that her mother would approve of this year’s changes to Miss America’s programming.
+Even though Myerson did borrow a swimsuit and sported a particularly snug number to claim the crown, Grant believes that her mother would approve of this year’s changes to Miss America’s programming.

 “She was a feminist with Gloria Steinem and Jackie Onassis.
 She walked down the street with them, with their arms around each other,” Grant says of her mother.

 And yet Grant also recognizes that her mother spent much of her life seeking the love and approval of men, often concealing the fact that she was a single mom to potential suitors.
 One affair in particular — with the wealthy sewer contractor Andy Capasso, who reportedly had ties to the mob — was what enmeshed her in the 1987 judicial bribery and conspiracy scandal forever known as the Bess Mess.

 “She fell in love with the mafia guy,” says Grant.
 “She was very susceptible to men that might not have been good choices.”